dimitri-nicolo/calico/master/usage/configuration/node.md

 #### b) Autodetect the IP and subnet

-The `{{site.nodecontainer}}` container can be configured to autodetect the IPv4 address and subnet everytime it is restarted.
+The `{{site.nodecontainer}}` container can be configured to autodetect the IPv4 address and subnet every time it is restarted.
 Use a value of `autodetect` for the IP address in the `--ip` option on `calicoctl node run` or the `IP` environment variable if you are starting the container directly.